Home » Collaborating for sustainable textile solutions with DingYuan Textile Technology

 A quest for closed-loop solutions

-Adam Liu, our purchase manager who is responsible for the partnership at Lindström shares: “We have been exploring closed-loop textile recycling together, using recycled fibres from our textile waste in our summer and winter garments.
+Adam Liu, our purchase manager, responsible for the partnership at Lindström shares: “We have been exploring closed-loop textile recycling together.
+For example, by using recycled fibres from our textile waste in our summer and winter garments.
 The third round of winter garments will be ready soon and we are eagerly awaiting a chance to test them.”

 There are still several challenges, including the durability of the materials that are expected to be at the level of virgin materials and overall market acceptance in China.
 Second-hand clothing and recycled materials in garments are not widely accepted in China.
 People are skeptical about the level of hygiene and the quality of the products.